wejs/docs/docs/database/model.md

 # Models

-> We.js models is a wrapper of sequelize models how allow one plugin change other plugin model
+We.js model is a wrapper of sequelize models how allow one plugin change other plugin model

 Related documentation in sequelize docs: http://docs.sequelizejs.com/en/latest/docs/models-definition/

 ## How to create a model?

 With we.js yeoman generator!

 ```sh